Watch: A Message from the CFO: Federal Budget Announcement Related to Capital Gain Taxation

 [00:10:23] Ray Punn:

 Those are some really good examples and some really good context.
 And I think it should bring some light for our investors and anyone else really watching this video.
-So if you have any further questions on the proposed changes and, and how it may impact your Skyline Investments, please don’t hesitate to reach out to your Skyline Wealth Advisor.
+So if you have any further questions on the proposed changes and, and how it may impact your Skyline Investments, please don’t hesitate to reach out to your Skyline Wealth representative.
 You could also reach out to your accountant or your tax professional.
 You can email us directly at Invest@SkylineWealth.ca.
 Thank you for watching.

 [00:10:52] Wayne Byrd: